World in Turmoil

 China in a Changing World

 China and the Chinese people are currently making an important contribution to the world order and shaping a global society.
 What are the important global issues that concern China?
 What are the Chinese ways of thinking and doing things with respect to global issues?
-We wish to engage Western audiences in dialogues on topics that arise from these questions, including development, education, economics, migration, the family, the environment, public health, human security and global governance.
+We wish to engage Western audiences in dialogues on topics that arise from these questions, including development, education, economics, migration, the family, the environment, public health, human security and global governance.|

 For nearly three decades, China has been implementing a ‘going out’ (走出去) policy to encourage its enterprises to invest overseas.
 The policy embraces not only the economy but also finance, language, culture, sciences, technology, social sciences, publishing and the media, and under its provisions an international investment bank (亚投行) has been established.

-Through his visits to 55 countries, President Xi Jinping himself has promoted the Belt and Road (B&R一带一路) regional development strategy and China’s governance model (治国理政).
-In his recent visit to the UK, he said ‘As our capabilities grow, we shall shoulder more responsibilities to the best of our ability and contribute China’s wisdom and strength to the world’s economic growth and global governance.’
-In his keynote speech at the United Nations Office in Geneva in January 2017 Xi Jinping clarified the basic principles of China's participation in global governance.
+Through his visits to 55 countries, President Xi Jinping himself has promoted the Belt and Road (B&R一带一路) global development strategy and China’s governance model (治国理政).
+In his visit to the UK in 2015, he said ‘As our capabilities grow, we shall shoulder more responsibilities to the best of our ability and contribute China’s wisdom and strength to the world’s economic growth and global governance.’
+In his keynote speech at the United Nations Office in Geneva in 2017 Xi Jinping clarified the basic principles of China’s participation in global governance.
 They are stay committed to building a world of lasting peace through dialogue and consultation, build a world of common security for all through joint efforts, build a world of common prosperity through win-win cooperation, build an open and inclusive world through exchanges and mutual learning, and make our world clean and beautiful by pursuing green and low-carbon development.

 The Global China Dialogue Series (GCDS)